My name is John Fenton.

-Selected credits: (1) Liner Notes for ‘The Capitol Sessions’ Roger Fox Big Band, on Rattle Jazz. – (2) Photography and liner notes ‘Ace Tone’ Rattle Jazz.- (3) Photography ‘Hip Flask’ Rattle Jazz. – (4) Photography Neil Watson’s ‘Studies in Tubular neilwatsonrecords – (5) Photograph, Stephen Small ‘Slow Drag’ Crown Japan. – (6) Photograph, Doug Lawrence home web page – Liner Notes for ‘Secret Islands’ Jim Langabeer – other credits to be posted
+Selected credits: (1) Liner Notes for ‘The Capitol Sessions’ Roger Fox Big Band, on Rattle Jazz. – (2) Photography and liner notes ‘Ace Tone’ Rattle Jazz.- (3) Photography ‘Hip Flask’ Rattle Jazz. – (4) Photography Neil Watson’s ‘Studies in Tubular neilwatsonrecords – (5) Photograph, Stephen Small ‘Slow Drag’ Crown Japan. – (6) Photograph, Doug Lawrence home web page – Liner Notes for ‘Secret Islands’ Jim Langabeer – Photograph on ‘Blew Note’ album by Greg Crayford – other credits yet to be posted

 I am a ‘Professional Member’ of the ‘Jazz Journalists Association‘.

 My blog ‘JazzLocal32.com’ is a registered domain name

 I perform poetry with music and my photographs are credited on websites in New Zealand, Australia, and the USA.

 Thank you for reading and visiting.